wp-plugins/webemailprotector/readme.txt

 * Browsers: Internet Explorer, Safari, Google Chrome, Mozilla Firefox & Opera
 * Platform: Windows, Linux, Apple iOS & Android
 * Devices: PC, Tablets & Phones including: Blackberry, Apple iPad iPhone

-= Pricing =
-* This plugin is used to administrate the WebEmailProtector service on your WordPress pages and is offered FREE of charge
-* The WebEmailProtector service itself is offered FREE to try and see for a limited period of 2 months - no payment details taken.
-* At the end of the FREE trial period we ask for contributions via a low cost subscription to cover ongoing development and support

 == Installation ==